2008 Columbus Crew season

-The 2008 Columbus Crew season was the club's thirteenth season of existence and their thirteenth consecutive season in Major League Soccer, the top flight of American soccer.
+The 2008 Columbus Crew season was the club's 13th season of existence and their 13th consecutive season in Major League Soccer, the top flight of soccer in the United States and Canada.
+The first match of the season was on March 29 against Toronto FC.
+It was the third season under head coach Sigi Schmid.
 Columbus also competed in the U.S. Open Cup and the MLS Cup Playoffs.
-The season covered the period from November 14, 2007 to the start of the 2009 Major League Soccer season.

 Background

-The Crew's rebuilding under Sigi Schmid paid immense dividends in 2008, as the team won the Supporters Shield and their first MLS Cup championship.
+The Crew's rebuilding under Sigi Schmid paid immense dividends in 2008, as the team won the Supporters' Shield and their first MLS Cup championship.
 Argentine midfielder Guillermo Barros Schelotto won the league MVP award, capping an incredible season with his three-assist performance in the championship game.